The Best Dog Walks & Parks in Knutsford

 Wheelchair accessible: 🐕🐕

-Knutsford Heath is located on the edge of Knustford and features a mosaic of habitats, including woodland, scrub, heathland and grassland.
-If you walk through the woodland, you will also find an area of bare, sandy ground.
+Situated on the edge of the town and flanked by both Manchester Road and Northwich Road, Knutsford Heath features a colourful mosaic of habitats, including woodland, scrub, heathland and grassland.
+If you walk through the woodland, you’ll also find an area of bare, sandy ground, which most dogs love to explore.

-The central heathland area features wavy grass and is a perfect place to let your dog burn off some energy.
-Please ensure your dog has good recall (e.g. can recall the first time you call them) if you do choose to let them off.
+The central heathland features wavy grass and is the perfect place to let your dog burn off some energy.
+Please ensure your dog has good recall (e.g. will reliably come back to you the first time you call them) if you choose to let them off the lead.
 Alternatively, a long-line or extension lead can allow your dog to have more freedom, while providing a safety net.

-Please note that during May Day, part of the park is sectioned off for rides and activities related to the fair, however there are still areas of woodland to explore.
+Please note that during May Day weekend, part of the park is sectioned off for rides and other fair-related activities, and it can get very busy.
+However, there are still areas of woodland off the beaten track for you and your dog to explore.

 Rating (out of 5)